Credit card debt can wreak havoc on your finances. To stay safe when you use your card, check out these hacks that can keep you out of debt.

 1. Give yourself a 72-hour rule on big purchases and impulse buys.

 My personal favorite technique is to temporarily pump the brakes when I'm thinking of buying something that I don't need.
-I find about three days is long enough to avoid unnecessary spending, but you may decide on a longer or shorter timeframe.
+I find about 3 days is long enough to avoid unnecessary spending, but you may decide on a longer or shorter time frame.

 It's easy to see something you want, either in a store or online, and get swept up in the rush of buying it then and there.
 When you wait a few days to decide, you can approach things from a more logical perspective.
 I can't tell you how many times I've wanted to order something, waited on it, and then realized later it would have been a waste of money.

 2. Pay off charges right away.

 The best way to use your credit card is to treat it like a debit card.
 Only use your credit card for purchases that you could pay for with the money in your bank account.

 The trouble comes when you spend more because you know you'll have time before the bill is due.
 Then you're constantly catching up to your previous charges.
 If you're ever in that situation, a smart adjustment is to start paying your credit card bill right away.
 Log in to your account every day and pay off any charges you made.

 An added perk when you do this is it helps keep your credit utilization low, which can make a positive impact on your credit score.